znichola/h42n42/README.md

 > A project introducing the OCSIGEN framework, used to create rich applications in OCaml.
 The goal is to design a simulator of bugs escaping a dangerous virus.

+## Ocaml, Eliom and Ocsigen

+Ocaml is a language, Eliom is a fullstack (+modile) framework, Oscigen is the project name.

+The project is generated using `eliom-distillery -name h42n42 -template app.exe -target-directory .` this is a setup with dune as the build system, see [Dockerfile](./Dockerfile) for prerequisits.
+The process generates a bunch of files.
+For the project only the [h42n42.eliom](./h42n42.eliom) and [static/css/h42n42.css](./static/css/h42n42.css) were modified.
+All code lives in one file, the build system was too annoying to get it working as multiple modules.

 ## OCaml commands